gameblabla/CSE2/README.md

 ### Building for the Wii U

-To target the Wii U, you'll need devkitPro, and WUT.
+To target the Wii U, you'll need devkitPro, devkitPPC, and WUT.

 First, add the devkitPPC tools directory to your PATH (because WUT's CMake support is broken, as of writing):